STATISTICAL SURVEYS AND QUALITY OF ECONOMIC DATA

-The student should have the maturity and the ability to choose autonomously the more suited instrument to solve a specific problem.
+The student should have the maturity and the ability to choose autonomously the more suited instruments to solve a specific problem.

-The student should be able to communicate clearly and with an adequate technical language the contents of the Course and to apply them in business and economic contexts.
+The student should be able to communicate clearly and with an adequate technical language the contents of the Course.

 Lifelong learning skills:

 The student should be able to show a good learning ability and autonomy in investigating in-depth the matters of the Course using the references provided by the teacher.
-The student should be able to implement the more suited methodologies in the specific circumstances.
+The student should be able to select data sources and to implement the more suited methodologies in the specific circumstances.

 Basic tools of general mathematics, statistics (descriptive and inference)

 The contents of the course can be divided into three main topics: